1992 NBA Finals: Game 1

 Michael Jordan dominated from the beginning, breaking the record for most points in a first half in the playoffs once held by Elgin Baylor (Jordan had 35, Baylor had 33).
 This included six first-half threes (also a record).
-It was after the sixth three-pointer that Jordan turned towards the broadcast table and famously shrugged to indicate his surprise.
+It was after the sixth three-pointer that Jordan turned towards the broadcast table and famously shrugged to indicate his surprise (Urban legend is Jordan and Magic Johnson were playing cards the night before and Johnson bet Jordan about shooting 3 pointers.
+The shrug was supposedly in Johnson's direction, who was on the NBC announce team).
 Jordan's shrug became a highlight reel mainstay.
 Portland held their final lead at 45–44 in the second quarter before Chicago went on a 22–6 run to grab a 66–51 halftime lead and take control.
 The Bulls finished with a 122–89 win over the Portland Trail Blazers.

 Game 2

 With the Chicago Blackhawks playing for the Stanley Cup when the Bulls reached the Finals, Game 2 would have had conflict with Game 6 of the Blackhawks' series, as both teams would have played on the same day at Chicago Stadium.
 However, the Blackhawks series ended in 4 games, so no rescheduling was needed.

 Portland built an eight-point lead in the first quarter, and held a nine-point lead at the half.
 However, as in Game 1, their lead started to disappear as the Bulls made their run – Jordan scored 14 points while Paxson scored 9, taking a seven-point lead by the end of the third quarter.
 Chicago was looking to take a commanding 2–0 lead in the series when Clyde Drexler fouled out with 4:36 remaining.
 With the Bulls up by 10, Jordan started to lose his poise, committing a foul and then a technical foul.
 This helped Portland build a 15–5 run, pushing the game into overtime after Jordan narrowly missed at the buzzer.
 In overtime, Portland dominated, especially Ainge, who scored six points with one minute remaining as the Blazers won 115–104 – the Bulls' worst home defeat in an NBA Finals game.